kvnglb/ssh-tarpit/README.md

 # ssh-tarpit
-Inspired by [skeetos endlessh](https://github.com/skeeto/endlessh), this tarpit also works on the key exchange (kex) level and will use a database instead of logs for the trapped clients.
+Inspired by [skeetos endlessh](https://github.com/skeeto/endlessh), this tarpit also works on the key exchange (kex) level to slow down ssh bots or malicious ssh clients and will use a database instead of logs for the trapped clients.

 Depending on what is specified in the [compose file](./docker-compose.yml), ssh-tarpit randomly chooses between tarpitting at banner and kex level or tarpits always at banner or kex level.